Learning Noise-Robust Joint Representation for Multimodal Emotion Recognition under Incomplete Data Scenarios: Introduction

 \section{Introduction}

-Multimodal emotion recognition (MER) aims to take multi-modal signals, including text, audio, and visual, as input to predict the emotion category.
-In the research of MER, remarkable performance are depending heavily on the complete multi-modal data and robust joint representation learning.
-However, in realistic scenarios, complete data often became incomplete, such as wholly missing caused by sensor malfunction, partly blurring or noisy due to network bandwidth and background noise \cite{liu2022accurate, zhou2021seen}.
-In a nutshell, incomplete data issues present a huge challenge for MER.
+Multimodal emotion recognition (MER) aims to take multimodal signals, including text, audio, and visual, as input to predict the emotion category \citep{zuo2023}.
+As a cutting-edge technology, it is widely used in various scenarios, including virtual intelligent assistants, robot customer service, and other applications, offering tailored and empathetic user experiences by responding appropriately to the emotional cues of users.
+In the research of MER, remarkable performance depends heavily on the complete multimodal data and robust joint representation learning \citep{hazarika2020}.
+However, in realistic scenarios, data often becomes incomplete due to two main cases: either data is \textbf{absolutely absence} caused by sensor malfunction \citep{zhao2021}, or it is \textbf{partially incompleteness} attributed to diminished network bandwidth or various forms of noise interference \citep{liu2022, zhou2021}, etc. We collectively call these data noisy or incomplete data, which present huge challenges for multimodal emotion recognition \citep{zhao2021}.